-In addition to the Executive Director role, Ms Steel is the Vice President of Court Network, having been a Board member since 2011.
-She became the Vice Chair of Protect All Children Today in 2015, having been a Board member since 2014, and is an ex-officio member of the Incorporated Council of Law Reporting, and of the Legal Practitioners Admissions Board.
+In addition to the Executive Director role, Julie is the Vice President of Protect All Children Today, having been a Board member since 2014, and is an ex-officio member of the Incorporated Council of Law Reporting, and of the Legal Practitioners Admissions Board.
 Julie is also a member of the Public Records Review Committee at Queensland State Archives, and of the Supreme Court Library Committee, and regularly attends meetings of the Rules Committee.
+Her appointment as Vice President of Court Network concluded during November 2017.